How Canada's largest produce supplier is protecting your food

 "Buyers have to stay at their trucks," Bamford said.
 "They can't walk around like they used to be able to.
 They have to phone in their orders, there's people in the warehouse that make up the orders, and then there's also designated people on the docks to run the product."

-It is estimated demand at the facility overall is down about 15 to 20 per cent since mid-March, due to closures in the hospitality industry.
+It estimates demand at the facility overall is down about 15 to 20 per cent since mid-March, due to closures in the hospitality industry.

 Meanwhile, the retail side of the business has increased in volume, as more consumers are purchasing fresh produce from the grocery stores.